Digicel’s balance sheet and liquidity position continues to improve and the future is bright for this global telecom company.

 In October 2006, O’Brien bought a 2.1% stake in Aer Lingus.
 This figure was upped to 2.2% in mid-2007.

-Having recently increased his stake in Independent News & Media (INM) to just below 30%, O’Brien is now the group’s largest shareholder.
+O’Brien was Independent News & Media (INM)’s largest shareholder, at 29.9%, prior to the business’ sale.
 Following an EGM at the publisher in August, Leslie Buckley, a long-time business associate of O’Brien, was appointed chairman of INM.
 Buckley was voted off the INM board in 2011 but returned following a requirement to increase the number of non-executive directors on the INM board.

 Outside of his business interests, O’Brien has shown himself to be a generous benefactor to Haiti‘s rehabilitation efforts and other charitable causes.
-The chairman and co-founder of Frontline, the International Foundation for the Protection of Human Rights Defenders, he is also chairman of the National College of Ireland.
-He was chairman of the Special Olympics World Summer Games when they were held in Ireland in 2003 and is on the US board of Concern Worldwide.
+He is the chairman of the National College of Ireland.
+He was also chairman of the Special Olympics World Summer Games when they were held in Ireland in 2003 and is on the US board of Concern Worldwide.

-Following Haiti’s devastating earthquake in January 2012, O’Brien and his Digicel team went into overdrive.
+Following Haiti’s devastating earthquake in January 2012, O’Brien, his Digicel team and the Digicel Foundation went into overdrive.
 Initially donating $5m towards urgent relief efforts, Digicel provided free communications to the country’s survivors, temporary housing and fresh water supplies.

 On the first anniversary of the earthquake, O’Brien reopened Haiti’s business hub – the Iron Market in Port-au-Prince.
 He was named Goodwill Ambassador for the city of Port-au-Prince for his humanitarian efforts following the earthquake.